Bassirou Diomaye Faye: Political positions

 Faye says he believes in system change and left-wing pan-Africanism to reclaim Senegal's sovereignty, which some analysts believe is an allusion to intentions to distance the country away from Western powers, especially from the former French colonial empire.
 He also vowed to fight "French economic stranglehold" over Senegal if elected.

 Constitutional reforms

 Faye has promised to reduce presidential powers and reintroduce the vice presidency.

-Corruption reform
+Anti-corruption

 Faye has claimed to prioritise fighting political corruption if he is elected president, saying: "No country can develop when corruption and embezzlement of public funds are endemic."

 Currency

 Faye intends to stop the circulation of the CFA franc in Senegal, remove it as its official currency, and create a new national currency.
 His program states: "We will carry out a monetary reform that will allow our country to have its own currency."
 In a press conference, he added: "There's no sovereignty if there is no monetary sovereignty."
 After concern from foreign investors, in March 2023 he said that "Senegal will seek to implement a reform of the CFA franc at a regional level first and if that fails, will consider creating a national currency."